Skip to main content

 Write Your Own:

-• Open by connecting your values to the values of the person you are writing to.
-This will immediately catch their attention and make them more likely to keep reading.
-If you have a personal connection, make sure you lead with that!
+• Open by connecting your values to the values of the person you’re writing to.
+That catches their attention and makes them more likely to keep reading.
+If you have a personal connection, lead with it.

-• Detail how your values are related to the role you are applying for.
+• Detail how your values relate to the role you’re applying for.

-• End with a request to discuss your value proposition, and include a teaser to show you have strategically considered your role in their company.
+• End with a request to discuss your value, and include a teaser that shows you’ve already thought strategically about your role in their company.

 Growing up, I dreamed of being a medical worker who saved the world with a stethoscope and bandaids.
-While my dreams have matured into a more balanced and realistic perspective, I continue to be motivated by a desire to help sick and hurting people.
+My dreams have matured into something more realistic, but I’m still driven by a desire to help sick and hurting people.

-That desire has also expanded into a passion for justice and equity in medical care.
-The more I work with patients, the more I am driven to provide compassionate care.
-Patients describe me as friendly and kind, and I’ve been recognized for my devotion to ethics and empathy.
+That desire has grown into a passion for justice and equity in medical care.
+The more I work with patients, the more I’m driven to provide compassionate care.
+Patients describe me as friendly and kind, and I’ve been recognized for my ethics and empathy.

 Write Your Own:

-• The medical field is one of those jobs where people want to know why you’re in the industry, but even if you aren’t in medicine, telling a story is a unique way to catch attention.
-Try opening with a short story that gives a sense of humanity to the value statement.
-Make sure the story connects to your current values.
+• The medical field is one of those careers where people want to know why you’re in it, but even outside medicine, a story is a memorable way to catch attention.
+Open with a short story that gives a sense of your humanity, and make sure it connects to your current values.

-• Expand on your values and describe how your patients, clients, staff, or employers view your work.
+• Expand on your values and describe how your patients, clients, staff or employers see your work.

 How to Challenge Industry Perceptions With Your Personal Value Statement